Move from Personalization to Customer Journey Orchestration

 • Master data management

 Unlike processes, customer journeys do not conform to a pre-planned sequence.
 Process mining captures neither individual customer behavior, nor the range and variety of customer journeys across touchpoints and time.
-Therefore, process mining cannot orchestrate actions based on a customer’s comprehensive experience with your enterprise, regardless of whether you couple it with workflow automation to enable action.

-Process mining focuses on the process, rather than the customer.
-It focuses on making the process analyst’s life easier by identifying inefficiencies in the process, rather than helping improve the overall customer experience by identifying impediments that block customers from reaching their goals.
-The customer is not the focus in the world of process mining and it lacks concepts such as behavioral segmentation or audience activation.
+Process mining focuses on the process, not the customer.
+It aims to make the process analyst’s life easier by identifying inefficiencies in the process instead of trying to improve the overall customer experience by identifying impediments that block customers from reaching their goals.

 Nevertheless, processes within journeys should be measured and improved, such as the steps required to submit a payment through the website or for the company to process and deliver a product.
-But personalization is about more than simply improving the efficiency of a predetermined sequence of steps.
+But experience orchestration is about more than simply improving the efficiency of a predetermined sequence of steps.
 It’s about ensuring that every moment of your customer’s experience is relevant and cohesive.

 In short, process mining can optimize aspects of CX, but it’s not the comprehensive approach required to deliver personalized, consistent experiences to each customer based on the context provided by their unique experience with your company.

-What’s Driving the Need for Journey Orchestration?
+What’s Driving the Need for Experience Orchestration?

 Customer expectations for personalization have evolved immensely.
 Behemoths like Amazon and Netflix have transformed consumer expectations and influenced the experiences consumers demand from their banks, cable and wireless companies, and even health insurers.

-Unfortunately, many enterprises under deliver.
+Unfortunately, many enterprises underdeliver.

 Since sales, marketing, customer service, operations and billing all engage directly with customers, many organizations can’t integrate data across business functions and touchpoints.
 This often results in irrelevant and inconsistent customer experiences.